 |Global trade||- 0.2 %|

-*Change month-on-month, nominal, seasonally adjusted.
+*Change month-on-month, price and seasonally adjusted.

 About the Kiel Trade Indicator